00nayana/porter-saathi/README.md

 ## **Porter Saathi**

-Porter Saathi is a voice-first, vernacular-driven AI assistant integrated within the Porter app.
+Porter Saathi is a voice-first, vernacular-driven AI assistant.
 Designed as a "Saathi" (Partner), it serves as the primary interface for drivers, translating complex, text-based information into simple, actionable voice and visual conversations.

 ### **Features**